AbdulrazaqYusuf01/React-Playground-The-Wild-Oasis/README.md

 # The Wild Oasis

 A staff facing website for hotels' cabins booking management.
+Built with React Query and Supabase.